thedude42/ecmp-vagrant/README.md

 # ecmp-vagrant
 Vagrant environment with ansible provisiong to build a test ECMP BGP environment

+## NOTE:
+> I'm researching Bird + exabgp as a possible way to do this in pure software on linux, or posibly a bsd variant.

 My goal was to set up the siplest possible BGP ECMP environment using Vagrant and Linux with whatever routing software I could get working.

 I settled on the following configuration: